ashdrogba/webtemplate/index.md

                               </div>

                               <div class="item">
-                                   <p>Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
-Sed vestibulum orci quam.</p>
+                                   <p>Delicious and fresh snacks.
+Familial dishes that offer the best of brahmin cuisine, and that too at very reasonable rates.
+Delivery is also very prompt.
+Try once and you'll keep buying.</p>
                                         <div class="tst-author">
                                              <h4>Ashil Varghese</h4>
-                                             Delicious and fresh snacks.
-Familial dishes that offer the best of brahmin cuisine, and that too at very reasonable rates.
-Delivery is also very prompt.
-Try once and you'll keep buying.

                                         </div>
                               </div>